Round Top Business Map from Spring 2017

 Round Top Businesses

 Currently, shops in Henkel Square are open Wednesday through Sunday.
 Businesses at Bybee Square are open Thursday through Sunday.
-Rummel Square is being renovated.
-It’s two open businesses, Townsend Provisions and Espressions Coffee & Art, have varied hours.
+Rummel Square business hours are set by each shop, which includes Curate by Stash, Townsend Provisions, The Garden Co.
+Cafe’s Feed & Firewater, Lark, Espressions Coffee & Art and Bad Hombre’s.

 When it comes to dining, be sure to call ahead if you’re not sure of your favorite place’s hours.
 On Mondays, Teague’s Tavern is open in Round Top, as well as the Round Top Mercantile, which offers made-to-order sandwiches and the Round Top Rifle Association hosts “burgers and brews” on most Monday evenings at the Rifle Hall.